SillyTavern/SillyTavern-Docs/Extras/extensions/EmulatorJS.md

 ### Requirements

 1. A browser that supports [ImageCapture](https://developer.mozilla.org/en-US/docs/Web/API/ImageCapture#browser_compatibility).
 Tested on desktop Chrome.
 Firefox requires to enable it with config.
 Safari won't work.
 2. Image inlining mode is recommended.
-Requires OpenAI or OpenRouter API key with "gpt-4-vision" as the selected model.
+Requires OpenAI or OpenRouter API key with "gpt-4-vision" as the selected model; Google MakerSuite with Gemini Vision model; or Anthropic Claude 3 (Opus model recommended).
 3. If image inlining is disabled, make sure that the "Image Captioning" extension is enabled, then select the "Multimodal" captioning source:
   - OpenAI API with access to the "gpt-4-vision" model.
-  - OpenRouter API with compatible model.
+  - OpenRouter API with compatible multimodal model.
+  - Locally hosted Llava model in Koboldcpp or oobabooga TextGen WebUI.

 ### How to enable comments